 1. Tension

 We all have muscles where tension and stress all build up.
-With many people, it’s in the low back, midback or upper neck area.
+With many people, it’s in the low back, midback, or upper neck area.
 However, some people get that tension in the front of their neck.
-You need to be aware of that and look at things that you can do to address that tension building up.
+You need to be aware of that and look at things you can do to address that tension building up.

 2. Teeth Grinding